 Can I get permanent residency in Portugal with a Retirement Visa?

-After five years of holding the temporary residency granted through the Portugal Retirement Visa, you become eligible for permanent resident status in Portugal.
+After five years of holding the temporary residency granted through Portugal’s Retirement Visa and the Golden Visa, you become eligible for permanent resident status in Portugal.

 After getting a permanent residence permit, you can apply for Portugal citizenship and get a Portuguese passport.

-The same applies to the Golden Visa, but the condition is that you keep your investment in Portugal for five years.
+Please note that for the Golden Visa, another condition is keeping your investment in Portugal for five years.

 Getting a NIF Number and a Portuguese Bank Account